gmp26/sources/resources/NA3_RT4/index.md

 What can we deduce from these equations?

 The last non-zero remainder is 7, so we'd like to show that the highest common factor of 122381 and 35889 is 7.
-(You might have been able to predict this if you'd made a suitable conjecture following your work on NA3_RT1 (I NEED TO FIND THE SYNTAX FOR GIVING A LINK TO ANOTHER RESOURCE).)
+(You might have been able to predict this if you'd made a suitable conjecture following your work on [the introductory investigation at this station](../NA3_RT1/index.html).

 To show that 7 is the highest common factor of these two numbers, we need to show two things: